IKEA effect: Why it matters in business?

 Thus, as a result, they add more value to the goal they are working towards.
 We assume ourselves to be reasonable and rational people who would not do something to waste our time or effort.
 So, why would a reasonable person make a chair on their own when they can buy it from the market?

-As humans, we are confident in our own abilities, to think we are capable and dependable.
-This optimism that we have bout ourselves also extends to the things around us and the things we own.
-Thus, the IKEA effect might come into action as our confidence extends to the things we make, leading to us seeing them as more valuable and superior.
+As humans, we tend to be optimistic about our own abilities and consider ourselves capable and dependable.
+This positivity also extends to the things we own and the things we create.
+Consequently, we may experience the IKEA effect, which causes us to value and perceive the things we make as more valuable and superior.

 Why is the IKEA effect important?